3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 ```

-Now we know that the break happens after exactly 524 bytes, the next thing we do is to overwrite the EIP just to make sure we're exact:
+Now we know that the break happens after exactly 524 bytes, the next thing we do is to overwrite the EIP just to make sure that we're exact:

 ```python